AcceleratedLinux/accelerated-linux/linux/Documentation/core-api/dma-api.rst

 Synchronise a single contiguous or scatter/gather mapping for the CPU and device.
-With the sync_sg API, all the parameters must be the same as those passed into the single mapping API.
+With the sync_sg API, all the parameters must be the same as those passed into the sg mapping API.
 With the sync_single API, you can use dma_handle and size parameters that aren't identical to those passed into the single mapping API to do a partial sync.